CERT-Polska/training-mwdb/README.md

    - field conditions `tag:"runnable:win32:exe"` that support wildcards `*`, `?`
    - operators: `OR`, `AND`, `NOT`

-   As you can see, we have various tags identifying the malware as 'formbook' based of various criterion.
+   As you can see, we have various tags identifying the malware as 'formbook' based on various criteria.
 If we want to find everything that is recognized as formbook regardless of the source of classification, we can just use the wildcards (like in `ripped:*` case):

    ```
    tag:*formbook*